Kitchen Fan Installation Cost for Professionals

 Key Factors Influencing Kitchen Fan Installation Cost

-• Fan Type & Capacity – Under-cabinet models are typically less expensive than full decorative hoods.
-Higher CFM units cost more but move air faster.
+• Fan Type & Capacity: Under-cabinet models are generally less expensive than decorative hoods.
+Higher CFM units cost more but offer better performance.

-• Ductwork Complexity – Venting straight through an exterior wall costs less than routing new duct runs through attics or soffits.
+• Ductwork Complexity: Simple venting through an exterior wall is cheaper than complex duct runs through attics.

 Typical Price Ranges

-Pro Tip: Those figures include labor, vent materials, and standard electrical hookup.
-They do not include cosmetic cabinetry modifications, which can add $300–$800.
+Pro Tip: These figures include labor and materials but exclude cabinetry modifications, which can add $300-$800.

 Behind the Numbers: How CountBricks Calculates Costs